 If you have questions, contact our Office of Student Recruitment at 513-558-8400 or firstname.lastname@example.org.

 Please note that as a result of state boards of nursing and the DOE Higher Education regulation changes, the University of Cincinnati College of Nursing will not accept applications for our BSN to DNP hybrid programs from students residing in the following states:

-NursingCAS online application: The application must be submitted electronically at http://nursingcas.org, including a non-refundable $65 application fee paid to NursingCAS.
-Once your application has been completed and transcripts verified, you will be notified via email to create an account and submit a separate non-refundable $65 application fee to the University of Cincinnati.
-When creating an account, please add NursingCAS email addresses to your safe-sender list.
+NursingCAS online application: The application must be submitted electronically at http://nursingcas.org, including non-refundable a $70 application fee paid to NursingCAS.
+Once your application has been completed and transcripts verified, you will be notified via email to create an account and submit a separate non-refundable $70 application fee to the University of Cincinnati.
+When creating an account, please add NursingCAS email addresses to your safe sender list.
 You need to fill out each section in NursingCAS in order to have a complete application.

-- For registered nurses, transcripts should verify Bachelor of Science in Nursing degree conferred from regionally and ACEN (formerly NLNAC) or CCNE accredited institutions and a minimum cumulative grade point average of 3.00 on a 4.00 scale for the last degree earned.
+- Transcripts should verify Bachelor of Science in Nursing and Master of Science degrees conferred from regionally and ACEN (formerly NLNAC) or CCNE accredited institutions and a minimum cumulative grade point average of 3.00 on a 4.00 scale for the last degree earned.
 (A comparable level of achievement is expected for other grading systems.)

 - All college transcripts, from each institution that you have attended, must be submitted to Nursing CAS; you do not need to submit your high school transcript.
 It is highly recommended that all applicants submit the application and request transcripts at least one month prior to the posted deadline in order to have time to follow up on any problems that might arise.
 Transcripts do not need to be received by Nursing CAS before you submit your application but must be received by the posted deadline.